alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

  hdfs dfs -getmerge /user/at003/rosa/nls_demo.csv nls_demo.csv
 ```

-Read pages (preprocessed or just clean) as Dataframes from HDFS CSV file, and do a [keysentence search](https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/keysearch_by_year.py) groupping results by year.
+Read pages (preprocessed or just clean) as Dataframes from HDFS CSV file, and do a [keysearch](https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/keysearch_by_year.py) groupping results by year.

 In [hdfs_data.txt](https://github.com/alan-turing-institute/defoe/blob/master/hdfs_data.txt) we have to indicate the HDFS file that we want to read from (e.g. hdfs:///user/at003/rosa/nls_demo.csv)